Applying for an Internship

 To be eligible for credit in a World Studies internship, students must have:

 - Declared the World Studies major for which the student wishes to receive internship credit.

 - Earned a major GPA of 2.25 (note: If your overall GPA is a 2.25 or below, your internship may not be approved)

 - Completed at least 9 credits at the 300 level or above in their World Studies major with a "C" or better (if you are unsure about whether you meet this requirement, it is recommended to set up an appointment with your academic advisor).

-Step 2: Carefully read through the course requirements before finding a location.
+Step 2: Carefully read the internship syllabus before finding a location.

 Step 3: Securing an internship location relevant to your major.